EyeSeeTea/d2-logger/README.md

             trackedEntityId: "", // Tracked entity Id where register the logs as events
             programStageId: "", // Program Stage Id where register the logs as events
-            enrollmentId: "", // Enrollment Id where register the logs as events },
+            enrollmentId: "", // Enrollment Id where register the logs as events
+            eventStatus: "", // event status by default is "ACTIVE" if not specified, but it can also be "COMPLETED", "VISITED", "SCHEDULE", "OVERDUE" or "SKIPPED"
+        },
         messages: [
             {